BBVA/hancock-doc/docs/guide/dlt-broker/README.md

 # Hancock DLT Broker

-Microservice belonging to Hancock's ecosystem which creates a subscription to the blockchain watching for events related with some addresses or smart contracts
+Microservice belonging to Hancock's ecosystem which creates a subscription to the blockchain watching for events related with some addresses or smart contracts.

 ## Motivation

 Because blockchain is an event-based system, data writing is asynchronous.
-To facilitate the management of these events to third parties, a service that allows standardized subscription through a client-server socket is required, thus serving the changes detected in the ledger by means of said socket.
+To facilitate third parties to manage these events, a service that allows standardized subscription through a client-server socket is required, thus serving the changes detected in the ledger by means of said socket.

 ## Proposed Change